 Phase I: Naming Process

-The IAU encourages participating groups to establish collaborations and create teams composed of some combination of teachers and students, astronomy enthusiasts, amateur astronomers and exoplanetary scientists and together brainstorm on names for one of the exoworlds (exoplanet + host star) available for naming.
+The IAU encourages participating groups to establish collaborations and create teams composed of some combination of teachers and students, astronomy enthusiasts, amateur astronomers and professional astronomers and together brainstorm on names for one of the exoworlds (exoplanet + host star) available for naming.

 Submissions should be delivered: